otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 along with the identity secret key in order to gain access to the message.

 The second attack is mitigated in two ways.
-First, since it cannot be known whether a dropped message was created by an attacker, keys for dropped messages are never kept.
+First, since it cannot be known whether a message was dropped by an attacker, keys for dropped messages are never kept.
 Thus, if Alice receives message 3 from Bob, but she has not received message 1 and 2, Alice will derive the keys to validate and decrypt message 3.
 If the message is valid, all chain keys used for derivation are deleted.
 In this case, chain keys for message 1 and message 2 are deleted.
 This is acceptable since OTRv4 assumes in-order delivery of messages.
 As a result, messages received out of order will be ignored.

 Second, to fully defend against attack 2, sessions are expired if no new ECDH keys are generated within a certain amount of time.
 This encourages keys to be